petenelson/wp-any-ipsum/readme.txt

 == Changelog ==

+= v1.8.0 December 1, 2015 =
+* Changed the WP-CLI generate-posts output to display a progress bar instead of individual posts (can be toggled via --no-progress-bar)

 = v1.7.0 November 30, 2015 =
 * Added --category support to WP-CLI, pass in either an ID, slug, or name